 The 2017 Hazard_Mitigation_Plan (PDF) was approved by the Federal Emergency Management Agency (FEMA) in November 2017.
 Hazard mitigation means reducing the impact of hazards on people and property.
-A hazard mitigation plan identifies current and projected natural, man-made and technological hazard risks that may impact Ann Arbor and works to develop a strategy to reduce these risks.
+A hazard mitigation plan identifies hazards and enables us to increase our resiliency to the risks by developing a strategy to reduce.
 The completed 2017 plan, enables the city to not only increase its resilience to hazards, but maintain its eligibility for state and federal hazard mitigation funding.
 The plan update is required every five years.

 2022 Plan Update

 Tell us your thoughts!
 The City of Ann Arbor's 2022 Hazard Mitigation Plan draft is available online A2_Hazard_Mitigation | Social Pinpoint (mysocialpinpoint.com for review and comment.
 The deadline is July 27.
 Email comments to [email protected].
 This plan aims to identify current and future natural hazard risks while enhancing community resilience.

 More information about the plan update is available on the project plan website.